elrjacks/rp_flask_api/README.md

 # Real Python
-## Pytho REST APIs With Flask, Connexion, and SQLAlchemy
+## Python REST APIs With Flask, Connexion, and SQLAlchemy
 ### Part One

 In this inital part of the project I have learned and covered: